-On November 6-8, 2018 the IAPCHE All-African conference will be hosted by the Institute for Foundational Studies of the North-West University (Potchefstroom, South Africa), in collaboration with AROS, a South African Christian higher education institution.
+On November 6-8, 2018 the IAPCHE All-African conference was hosted by the Institute for Foundational Studies of the North-West University (Potchefstroom, South Africa), in collaboration with AROS, a South African Christian higher education institution.

-The conference theme is "Integral Christian Scholarship in Africa."
-Under this broad theme there will be three streams for conference thinking and engagement: Worldview; Leadership; and Education.
-Proposals, with 300 words or less, must be submitted to firstname.lastname@example.org.
-The deadline is August 31, 2018.
+The conference theme was "Integral Christian Scholarship in Africa."
+Under this broad theme there were three streams for conference thinking and engagement: Worldview; Leadership; and Education.

 Dr. Faith Nguru, former Deputy Vice Chancellor, Academics Affairs, Riara University, Kenya.
 Professor Nguru holds an M.A. in Christian ministries and a PhD in mass communications.
 Also, she is involved in Christian schooling and holds regular workshops for educators in the area of developing a Christian worldview.
 She serves as the Chair of Transformational Leadership Africa.